demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

 def funky_command():
     print("funk")
 ```
-If the `prefix` was not specified in the `OutputArgument` the general `outputs_prefix` provided in `@metadata_collector.command` is used.
+If `prefix` was not specified in the `OutputArgument`, the general `outputs_prefix` provided in `@metadata_collector.command` is used.
 If `outputs_prefix` is not defined, the `integration_name` provided in `YMLMetadataCollector` initialization is used.

 ### Metadata from docstring and declaration
-An alternative to specifing the command metadata in the `@metadata_collector.command` usage,
+As an alternative to specifying the command metadata in the `@metadata_collector.command` usage,
-one can specify the description, the output arguments and the input arguments in the docstring of the function.
+you can specify the description, the output arguments, and the input arguments in the docstring of the function.
 #### Description
-To specify a description of the command in the docstring, use the first line (or lines) like so:
+To specify a description of the command in the docstring, use the first line (or lines).

+For example:
 ```python
 metadata_collector = YMLMetadataCollector(integration_name="some_name")